artxgj/lawler-family-math/README.md

 Code to aid and supplement my study and review of math topics.
+I started this repo after seeing a few short Mathematica programs from the videos on [Mike's Math Page](https://mikesmathpage.wordpress.com).